Bill Ward is a British actor and photographer, born and raised in Newcastle-upon-Tyne.

 A professional actor since 2000, his career includes extensive rep theatre experience (Bath Theatre Royal, Bristol Old Vic, Manchester Royal Exchange, Nothern Stage, Theatre Clwyd), West End (Spamalot, Million Dollar Quartet, Viva Forever), New Writing (National Theatre Studio, Battersea Arts Centre, White Bear), Off West End (Southwark Playhouse), Film (A Dark Reflection, Great Ghost Rescue, Ellie Rose) and TV (Silent Witness, Robin Hood, Footballers Wives, Cold Blood, Jonathan Creek, Midsomer Murders, Casualty, The Bill, Coronation Street, Emmerdale, Eastenders etc.)

 As a photographer, Bill is essentially self taught, and has been taking photographs since the age of 6.
+He is a brand ambassador for Pentax Cameras.

-He was awarded the Adobe Prize for his photograph "Rainbow Falls" at the 2015 Take a View Landscape Photographer of the Year Awards in London (see coverage in the National Press).
+He was awarded the inaugural Adobe Prize for his photograph "Rainbow Falls" at the 2015 Take a View Landscape Photographer of the Year Awards in London (see coverage in the National Press).
 His work was previously Commended at the 2013 Take a View Landscape Photographer of the Year Awards.
 He has had over a dozen photographs shortlisted at the Outdoor Photographer of the Year Awards, as well as various Nominations and Honourable Mentions at the International Photographer of the Year Awards, and Fine Art Photographer of the Year Awards.
 His work has also been featured in a number of books, newspapers, magazines, advertising campaigns, and on the BBC website.
 He shoots for the photographic agency Robert Harding.

 Constantly in search of peace and quiet, his photography is a response, and in many ways an antidote, to the time he spends as an actor working in the public eye.